-A little over a year ago, Mariam Taha Thompson, a forward deployed Arab linguist, was arrested for transmitting to Hezbollah, extremely sensitive and classified national defense information.
-On March 26, the DOJ confirmed that she pleaded guilty to “one count of delivering national defense information to aid a foreign government.”
+A little over a year ago, Mariam Taha Thompson, a forward deployed Arab linguist, was arrested for transmitting sensitive classified information to Hezbollah.
+On March 26, Thompson pled guilty to “one count of delivering national defense information to aid a foreign government.”

 Assistant Attorney General John C. Demers for the Justice Department’s National Security Division, described how “Thompson jeopardized the lives of members of the U.S. military as well as other individuals supporting the United States in a combat zone when she passed classified information to a person, she knew was connected to Lebanese Hezbollah, a foreign terrorist organization which intended to use the information to hurt this country.”

 Thompson held a Top Secret government security clearance and had access to the identities of human source of intelligence.
 She began her dalliance with her co-conspirator in 2017 via “video-chat on a secure text and voice messaging application.”

 Following the death of Iranian Revolutionary Guard Quds Force commander Qasem Suleimani, her co-conspirator began asking her, in January 2020, to provide information about “human assets who had helped the United States to target Suleimani.”

 She immediately began, in earnest, to cull information from the classified information systems to which she had access.
 The DOJ tells us, that “Thompson had used her access to classified national defense information to provide her co-conspirator with the identities of at least eight clandestine human assets; at least 10 U.S. targets; and multiple tactics, techniques and procedures.
 Thompson intended and had reason to believe that this classified national defense information would be used to the injury of the United States and to the advantage of Lebanese Hezbollah.”